Missing Data in Signal Processing and Machine Learning: Models, Methods and Modern Approaches: Estimation with Missing Data under a Parametric Model Framework

-Robust subspace tracking (RST) is a crucial challenge in SP, which adaptively estimates and updates the subspace of a signal as it evolves over time.
-It concerns a wide range of applications involving high-dimensional data and time-varying systems, such as online robust PCA, adaptive filtering, DOA estimation or blind source separation, to name a few.
-In the past fifteen years, many techniques have flourished to adapt RST to missing data (RST-miss).
-Specifically, in scenarios where the data exhibit a certain level of redundancy -- such as when complete high-dimensional data can be well approximated by their projection onto a lower-dimensional subspace -- incomplete data become particularly valuable, as they may still contain sufficient information thanks to this redundancy \cite{Balzano2018}.
+Let us now consider the extension of PPCA in the \textit{streaming} scenario, namely, robust subspace tracking (RST), which adaptively estimates and updates the subspace of a signal as it evolves over time \cite{thanh2021a}.
+It concerns a wide range of applications involving high-dimensional data and time-varying systems, such as adaptive filtering, direction-of-arrival estimation, or blind source separation\textcolor{black}{, among others}.
+In the past fifteen years, many techniques have flourished to adapt RST to missing data.
+Specifically, in scenarios where the data exhibit a certain level of redundancy, such as when complete high-dimensional data can be well approximated by their projection onto a lower-dimensional subspace, incomplete data become particularly valuable, as they may still contain sufficient information thanks to this redundancy \cite{Balzano2018,thanh2021b}.
+In this context, the true time variate (unknown) signal $\xv_t \in \mathbb{R}^p$ is assumed to belong to an { \textit{unknown}} low dimensional subspace $\Ub \in \mathbb{R}^{p\times r}$ ($r\ll p$), i.e., $\xv_t = \Ub \wv_t$, where $\wv_t$ is an \textit{unknown} weight vector.
+Many of the subspace tracking algorithms seek to optimize a recursively time variant updated loss function $F_t(\cdot)$, e.g., the squared projection loss onto the subspace, and can be cast into (\ref{eq:m_step_structured}), as